Types of Adverbs in French

 Où étaient-ils?Where were they?

-Conjunctional Adverbs
+Conjunctional adverbs

 ainsiso, therefore, alorsso, since, then, certesadmittedly, of course, doncso, en effetindeed, ensuitethen, enfinfinally, néanmoinsnevertheless, par contreon the other hand, pourtantyet, puisthen